WHAT IS KEFIR AND HOW IT DIFFERS FROM YOGURT?

 Direct-set, or single-use, yogurt starters come in powdered form, and are usually thermophilic.
 Each new batch of yogurt requires a new packet of starter cultures.
 While this type of yogurt may be re-cultured a few times, at some point a new packet of powdered starter will be required.

-TYPES OF BACTERIA PRESENT IN KEFIR VS. YOGURT
+EXPLORING THE TYPES OF BACTERIA PRESENT IN KEFIR VS. YOGURT

 Milk Kefir Cultures

 The bacteria in milk kefir can actually colonize the intestinal tract.
 Kefir also contains a far larger range of bacteria, in addition to containing yeasts.